By George Starke

 Females can take in information from many levels and typically absorb a much greater amount than males (which is why they make such imperious mothers-in-law).

 In the female brain, the two areas in the frontal and temporal lobes that relate to language are larger than in the male brain.

 Females process verbal language simultaneously in the two sides of the frontal brain, while males tend to process it only in the left (logical) side only.

 All this suggests that females are genetically equipped to be outstanding winemakers (at U.C.
 Davis, almost half of the current enrollment in Viticulture and Enology are females), and the current roster of female winemakers in Napa Valley underscores that conclusion.
 In fact, at the 1999 Napa Valley Wine Auction, the wines made by one female winemaker, Heidi Peterson Barrett, garnered more dollars ($379,000) than any winemaker!

 Here is a current roster of the female winemakers in Napa Valley:

-Currently, the collective production of wines made by women in Napa Valley is almost one million cases (If this article had been written two years ago, the sparking wines of Domaine Chandon made by now retired Dawnine Dyer would have upped the total by another quarter of a million cases).
+Currently, the collective production of wines made by women in Napa Valley is almost one million cases (If this article had been written two years ago, the sparkling wines of Domaine Chandon made by now-retired Dawnine Dyer would have upped the total by another quarter of a million cases).